 Or is it?

 CLUE: TRUE CAMARADERIE

 David Fechheimer’s giant head, grinning, bearded, and bespectacled, floated above the crowd, attached to the ceiling with a piece of fishing wire tied around a light fixture.

 The 100-plus people, an unlikely, largely older set of lawyers, journalists, writers, vintners, calligraphers, tap dancers, poets, and philosophers, had come to the North Beach bar Tosca to say goodbye to Fechh (pronounced “Fetch”), though not necessarily to be stared at by him in silence, a Fechheimer specialty.
 His son, Zach, called the three-by-two-foot photo of his dad wafting overhead “a little demented and still kind of sweet.”

 Hardly your typical adjectives to describe what Fechh had been: arguably the best private eye in San Francisco.
 And a zen master of a unique era of private investigator characters and practices that blossomed here in the 1970s and is now sadly waning, marked more by funerals and retirements than by investigative adventures.

 “To me,” says Alex Kline, Fechh’s lifelong friend, a Stanford grad, and a PI colleague, “he’s part of a lost world I just don’t think exists anymore.”

-PI Tink Thompson and Alta contributor Phil Bronstein join Alta Asks Live on Wednesday, October 7 at 12:30 p.m.
-Pacific time.
-REGISTER
+PI Tink Thompson and Alta contributor Phil Bronstein joined Alta Asks Live for a digital discussion on this article and more.
+WATCH

 A revealing Fechh anecdote begins with a pathologist at San Francisco’s then-independent Davies Medical Center and a human skin mole packed in paraffin.